InyextcionES/OpenCore-Post-Install/misc/nvram.md

 `/Users/(your username)/LogoutHook/LogoutHook.command`

-Open up terminal and run the following:
+Abre la terminal y corre lo siguiente:

 `sudo defaults write com.apple.loginwindow LogoutHook /Users/(your username)/LogoutHook/LogoutHook.command`

 And voila!
-You have emulated NVRAM!
+Tienes NVRAM emulada!

 Do keep in mind this requires the `nvram` command to support the `-x` flag for this to work correctly which is unavailable on macOS 10.12 and below.
 If you are installing macOS 10.12 or earlier, you need to copy `nvram.mojave` into the same folder as `LogoutHook.command`, which fixes this by invoking it instead of the system `nvram` command.